ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

-The below visualization depicts the Education field with the highest attriction rate in relation to age band and gender
+The below table depicts the Education field with the highest attrition rate in relation to age band and gender

 |Educational field|Total Employees|Attrition Count|Current employees|Attrition Rate |Gender Involvement|Age Band        |